dourouc05/dourouc05.github.io/talks.md

 {% include card_begin.html title="Talks" id="talks" %}

+## ORTools.jl, a way to access Google's solvers within Julia and JuMP (2 October 2025, JuliaCon Paris; 18 November 2025, JuMP-dev)

+In Julia, JuMP is the go-to modelling package for mathematical optimisation.
+As of this writing, Google's award-winning solvers have not been accessible through JuMP; which offers Julia's ease of use.
+ORTools.jl is changing this.
+Julia users will now have access to Google's Glop, CP-SAT, and PDLP solvers through JuMP as provided by the ORTools.jl package.

+This talk offers an introduction to the features of the package and an overview of the difficulties we encountered.

+{% include reference_box.md key="ortools_jumpdev2025" %}

+{% include reference_box.md key="ortools_juliaconparis2025" %}

+{% include reference_box.md key="ortools_juliacon2025" %}

 ## A Journey through Uncertain Optimisation (6 November 2023, Amazon Transport Services)

 Optimisation is used to take actions in many high-stakes situations.
 However, if practitioners disregard the uncertainty in their data, their solution will not have the best possible business impact.
 In this presentation, I will present my journey through the field of optimisation under uncertainty, starting with modelling ambiguities and moving to efficient learning in uncertain environments.